 - In December, Ayesha Lutschini was a panelist and panel moderator for the FHI 360 Gender Learning Forum in Mt Hagan in the highlands of Papua New Guinea.

 Meri Toksave Launches ‘They Say, We Say’ Campaign

 On the 18th September 2014, the first anniversary of the Papua New Guinean Parliament passing the Family Protection Bill and criminalising domestic violence, Meri Toksave launched the ‘They Say, We Say’ campaign.

-Click on the posters below to see the full messages.
 Please feel free to download them, we only ask that the images do not get cropped or edited in anyway and of course that proper permission from relevant parties is sought for wherever you may display the images.